BuzzCutNorman/target-mssql/README.md

 `target-mssql` is a Singer target for mssql. !!!
 Warning !!! really early version.
 It works ok 😐.
 This target can accept Meltano Batch Messages.
 Not doing naitve bcp loads yet.

 Built with the [Meltano Target SDK](https://sdk.meltano.com).
+### Whats New 🛳️🎉
+- 2023-02-08 Higher Defined(HD) JSON Schema types:  Translates the Higher Defined(HD) JSON Schema types from `tap-mssql` back into MS SQL data types.
+You can give it a try by setting `hd_jsonschema_types` to `True` in your config.json or meltano.yml
 <!--

 Developer TODO: Update the below as needed to correctly describe the install procedure.
 For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.